The Dividend Discount Model (DDM) is a key valuation technique for dividend growth stocks.

 The Dividend Discount Model Formula

-To calculate the fair value of this stock, we need to sum up all of those discounted dividends.
-It can be done with fancy math, but after a number of mathematical cancellations, the accurate equation is extremely simple, and this is called the Gordon Growth Model:
+To calculate the fair value of this stock, we need to sum up all those discounted dividends.
+It can be done with fancy math, but after several mathematical cancellations, the accurate equation is extremely simple, and this is called the Gordon Growth Model:

 In the formula, P is the fair price of the stock.
-D1 is next year’s expected dividend, which would be $2.10 in this case. r is the discount rate, which is 1.11, and g is the dividend growth rate, which is 1.05.
+D1 is next year’s expected dividend, which would be $2.10 in this case.
+The r value is the discount rate (1.11 in our example), and g is the dividend growth rate of 1.05.

-When you plug everything into the equation, you get $35.
-That’s the fair value of this hypothetical stock, assuming that the current dividend of $2.00 really grows at that 5% per year into the future, and assuming an 11% rate of return is desirable to you.
-The math shows that it would be fair to trade $35 in present value for the sum value of all future dividends, because when they are discounted by 11% per year, the sum of all of them is $35.
+When you enter all the numbers into the equation, you get $35.
+That’s the fair value of this hypothetical stock, assuming the current dividend of $2.00 really grows at that 5% per year into the future, and assuming an 11% rate of return is desirable to you.
+The math shows that it would be fair to trade $35 in present value for the sum value of all future dividends, because when they are discounted by 11% per year, the sum of them all is $35.

 If your estimates are correct, you’ll get a nice double-digit long-term rate of return.

 The first flaw of the Gordon Growth Model is that it assumes a constant dividend growth rate; it’s a constant growth model.
 This may be an acceptable estimate for a high-yielding mature company, but for stocks with lower dividend yields and higher dividend growth, this may not be appropriate.